Alabama Lease Agreements By Type (6)

 - Utility Shutoff – The property is considered abandoned when utilities are off for seven (7) days.[16]

-- Unclaimed Property – Items left behind after 14 days are considered abandoned and the Landlord can get rid of them.[17]
+- Unclaimed Property – Items left behind after 14 days are considered abandoned, and the Landlord can eliminate them.[17]

 Alabama Rental Lease Tax

-Summary: Rental tax is basically a fee for the privilege of renting out tangible items.
+Summary: Rental tax is a fee for renting out tangible items.
 It’s charged on the total rental income, including any tax you add to the bill.
-This tax kicks in for “true leases,” where the lessor (owner) keeps ownership of the item after the lease ends, or if the renter has the option to buy it at fair market value when the lease is up.[12]
+This tax kicks in for “true leases,” where the lessor (owner) keeps ownership of the item after the lease ends or if the renter can buy it at fair market value when the lease is up.[12]

 Sources